fja05680/pinkfish/examples/README.md

 - `buy-and-hold`: (strategy) simple buy and hold strategy; (dividend) dividend vs non-dividend
 - `double-7s`: buy on X day low, sell on X day high (use closing prices)
+- `double-7s-portfolio`: double-7s applied to a portfolio
 - `follow-trend`: apply the same trading strategy to multiple securites, one at a time, and compare them
 - `golden-cross`: classic golden-cross/death-cross long term trading strategy
 - `merge-trades`: Compare regular trade log vs merged trade log using Scaling-in algorithm
-- `momentum`: A stock that's going up tends to keep going up...until it doesn't
+- `momentum`: stock that's going up tends to keep going up...until it doesn't
+- `momentum-dmsr`: Dual momentum sector rotation
+- `momentum-gem`: Global Equities Momentum
 - `percent-allocate`: maintain a certain percentage allocation to a security
 - `pinkfish-challenge`: buy on the close on the SAME day a new 20 day high is set
-- `portfolio`: backtest a portfolio of stocks; positions can be Long or Short
+- `portfolio`: backtest a portfolio of stocks; asset allocation model; correlation
 - `pyfolio-empyrical`: demonstrates integration with quantopian's pyfolio and empyrical libraries
 - `scaling-in`: scale in strategy
 - `scaling-in-out`: scale in and out strategy